The browser you are using is not supported. Please consider using a modern browser.

 6 Areas of focus

 Our programs fall within one of the categories below, all designed to realize the Greater Promise in our community.

 Healing Trauma & Addiction

 Experiencing some form of trauma or addiction has become all too common for many.
 But with help, there is hope for anyone to overcome this stronghold.
 We provide a wide range of mental and behavioral health services for children and families including mental and behavioral counseling, addiction counseling and treatment, and more.

 Aging with Dignity

 Our senior services are built on traditions of excellence, dignity, and respect.
-We provide exceptional, affordable apartment communities and life care options.
-Our compassionate care is provided through a full continuum of services available to seniors of all faiths and includes low-income housing, adult day services, assisted living, rehabilitation, and nursing care programs.
+We provide exceptional apartment communities and life care options.
+Our compassionate care is provided to seniors of all faiths through a full continuum of services including low-income housing, adult day services, assisted living, rehabilitation, and nursing care.